Anyone for Gardening?

 Love

 Thank you both for your input and wisdom, it's helped me come to a decision.
 I am opting for a branded expandable - H*z*l*ck - to be precise.
 It's 30 metres in length and easy for me to handle which, as I am the one who deals with the watering, is how things should be.
 A local independent hardware store is selling it for £44 which beats *m*z*n hands down!
-I'm off to buy it. :D DD
+I'm off to buy it.
+DDHave you got the despatches?
+No, I always walk like this.
+Eddie Braben0

-I'm hose-less. :( They do have it but 'off-site' so I couldn't buy it today.
-I'm using a two pint milk container which is a lengthy process but I'm telling myself that the exercise is good for me. :roll: :wink: DD
+I'm hose-less.
+They do have it but 'off-site' so I couldn't buy it today.
+I'm using a two pint milk container which is a lengthy process but I'm telling myself that the exercise is good for me. :roll: DDHave you got the despatches?
+No, I always walk like this.
+Eddie Braben0

 DD- just cut your hose where the leaks are and put a plastic joint in ( £1 each in pound shop), much easier.
 I had a fold flat hose and the inevitable happened, it lasted a year or two.